ART: Step-by-Step Guide

 In order to obtain sperm of optimal quality, it is important that patients follow clinic instructions for semen collection.
 (Be aware that clinics may have different protocols for sperm collection for intrauterine insemination and in vitro fertilization.
 Also, some programs may have men take an antibiotic prior to collection for IVF cases.)
 Common instructions include:

-1. Do not ejaculation for at least two days but not more than five days before obtaining the semen sample.
+1. Do not ejaculation for at least one to two days but not more than five days before obtaining the semen sample.

 2. Semen should be collected in a sterile, non-toxic plastic jar provided by the laboratory.
 Other containers are not acceptable.